Adelsbach/aethrds/README.md

 In addition to the standard functions extensions are provided for further features such as barriers, read/write mutexes and spinlocks.

+### Supported Systems
+In general aethrds should work on all standard POSIX systems.
+It has been tested on Linux, FreeBSD and MacOS.

 ### Compile using meson
 Using meson, setup a build directory using
 ```